Orggu

 Millet Pongal Recipe: Traditional Ven Pongal Made with Foxtail or Kodo Millet

 This recipe works for anyone managing blood sugar, watching their weight, or simply eating cleaner without giving up the food they grew up on.
-You can use either Foxtail Millet Rava (softer, creamier result) or Kodo Millet Rava (nuttier, firmer) — both are unpolished and stone-milled.
+You can use Foxtail Millet Unpolished or Kodo Millet Unpolished (whole grain, nuttier texture, longer cook time) or go with Foxtail Millet Rava or Kodo Millet Rava (creamier, faster cooking) — all are unpolished and stone-milled.

 GI comparison: Rice pongal ≈ 73 | Foxtail millet pongal ≈ 50 | Kodo millet pongal ≈ 48 Source: NIN Hyderabad, Indian Food Composition Tables 2017